Hanni Berger CEO JOYVIAL

-Change of scenery…get out of the house.
+Change of scenery.
+Get out of the house.
 Everyone can get “stuck in a rut.”
-Routinely doing the same things day in and day out, especially when we’re in the same environment is a rut.
-Switch it up to break this bad habit.
-Do something different.
+Routinely doing the same things day in and day out, especially when we are in the same environment is a rut.
+Switch it up to break this habit and do something different.
 Just merely getting out of the house can help.

 Soak up the sun.
-According to Healthline, without enough sun exposure, your serotonin levels can dip.
-Low levels of serotonin are associated with a higher risk of major depression.
+Without enough sun exposure, your serotonin levels can dip.
+Low levels of serotonin are associated with a higher risk of depression.

 1. Alone time

-Can be most rejuvenating especially if you’ve been surrounded by people for weeks.
+Can be most rejuvenating especially if you are surrounded by people all the time.

 Alone time can require an understanding spouse who agrees to take over your responsibilities for that time.
 As an incentive, maybe offer the same solo break in return.